bormaxi8080/osint-timeline/DRAFT.md

 **Software Development:**

-Citus is a [PostgreSQL extension](https://www.citusdata.com/blog/2017/10/25/what-it-means-to-be-a-postgresql-extension/) that transforms Postgres into a distributed database—so you can achieve high performance at any scale: https://github.com/citusdata/citus
+Citus is a [PostgreSQL extension](https://www.citusdata.com/blog/2017/10/25/what-it-means-to-be-a-postgresql-extension/) that transforms Postgres into a distributed database - so you can achieve high performance at any scale: https://github.com/citusdata/citus

 Instant is a client-side database that makes it easy to build real-time and collaborative apps like Notion or Figma: https://github.com/instantdb/instant